Updated: Aug 16, 2022

 Seven Easy Invoicing Tips to Know

-Ensure that the amount you are charging for the support or service you have provided accurately reflects the hourly rates within the current NDIS Price Guide.
-If the price you are charging exceeds the NDIS’ rates, it may only be partially funded.
+Ensure that the amount you are charging for the support or service you have provided accurately reflects the hourly rates within the current NDIS Pricing Arrangements and Price Limits.
+If the price you are charging exceeds the NDIS’ rates, it will only be partially funded.
+Keep in mind that the Pricing Arrangements are set by the NDIS, not by First2Care, and the maximum rates should only be charged if agreed with the Participant.

 Always ensure that the quantity is included on each line item and that it is correct.
 Quite often we see a quantity defaulted to “1” which can cause the invoice to be short-funded.